Mechanisms of DNA-mediated allostery

-which is positive and thus a destabilizing term in the protein-protein effective interaction.
+which is positive and thus a destabilizing interaction term.
 It is temperature independent and thus of enthalpic nature.
-The linear term $-h u_0$ produces a stretching/compression profile $\langle u_n \rangle \neq 0$, which contributes to the enthalpic part, but we find no entropy change in this model.
-We note, that as $\Delta\Delta F_{int}^M$ depends on $S_m^2$ the asymptotic is very similar to the entropic case, with decay length $\xi_M = \frac{1}{2} \xi_E$ and oscillations proportional to $\cos^2(m\phi+\phi_0)$.
-As in the entropic case, generalizing the interactions to more than one site leads to a decay of the type \eqref{eq:non-univ}, with $f(m) \geq 0$.
+The term $-h u_0$ produces a $\langle u_n \rangle \neq 0$, which contributes to the enthalpic part, but we find no entropy change in this model.
+As $\Delta\Delta F_{int}^M$ depends on $S_m^2$ the asymptotic is very similar to the entropic case, with decay length $\xi_M = \frac{1}{2} \xi_E$ and oscillations proportional to $\cos^2(m\phi+\phi_0)$.
+As in the entropic case, interactions to more than one site lead to a decay of the type \eqref{eq:non-univ}, with $f(m) \geq 0$.
+We note that \eqref{DDF_enthalpy} and \eqref{DDF_entropy} (but not \eqref{DDF_mixed}) were also derived in a study of interactions of point defects in fluctuating membranes \cite{netz97}.
+Their applicability is general and not limited to a one dimensional chain.